cogini/elixir-deploy-template/README.md

 You should also be able to access the machine over the network on port 80 through the magic of [iptables port forwarding](https://www.cogini.com/blog/port-forwarding-with-iptables/).

-You can get a console on the running app by logging in as the `foo` user and running:
+You can get a console on the running app by logging in as the app's `foo` user and running:

 ```shell
 /opt/myorg/deploy-template/scripts/remote_console.sh